Career Support and Travel Grants

 Applicants must be:

-- Undertaking research and/or working within T1D area
+- Undertaking research and/or working in an area relevant to T1D

-- Affiliated to an Australian University or institution
+- Affiliated with an Australian University or Institution

 - Currently residing in Australia

-- Engaged with Australian Diabetes research for more than 12 months, however if this does not apply, contact Sonya Luu at email@example.com to discuss possible eligibility.
+- Engaged with Australian Diabetes research for more than 12 months, however if this does not apply, contact Serena Radano at firstname.lastname@example.org to discuss.

 Applicants must not:

-- Apply for two consecutive Travel Grant rounds in any given calendar year
+- Apply for two consecutive Career Support and Travel Grant rounds in any given calendar year

-Applications will be peer reviewed externally based on the following criteria based on:
+Applications will be peer-reviewed externally based on the following criteria:

 - Scientific Merit